cissa-unimelb/constitution/constitution.md

 	4. the Treasurer, who shall be in their second or later year;

-	5. the Education Officer, who shall be in their second or later year;
+	5. the Education Director, who shall be in their second or later year;

-	6. the Events Officer, who shall be in their second or later year.

 2. General committee members, who shall be University of Melbourne students, consisting of:

-	1. the Publicity Officer;
+	1. the Industry Liaison;

-	2. the Industry Liaison;
+	2. the Publicity Director;

+	3. the Product Director;

+	4. the Events Director;

+	5. the Hackathon Director;

-	3. the IT Officer;
+	6. the IT Director;

-	4. the First Year Officer, who shall be a Bachelor of Science student in their first year;
+	4. the First Year Director, who shall be a Bachelor of Science student in their first year;

-	5. the Diversity Officer, who must be a woman or identify as non-binary.
+	5. the Diversity Director, who must be a woman or identify as non-binary.

 ### 5.2
 Affirmative Action shall be applied for women at 25 percent, rounded up, of the elected committee.

 ### 5.3
-Sub-committee members may be appointed by Executives and General Committee members as needed and deemed suitable through recruitment drives normally at the beginning of each semester.
-Sub-committee members do not have voting rights in the committee.
+Team members may be appointed by Executives and General Committee members as needed and deemed suitable through recruitment drives normally at the beginning of each semester.
+Team members do not have voting rights in the committee.

 ### 5.4
 All committee members must agree to be bound by their duties to CISSA and participate in the organisation and execution of all CISSA-run events and initiatives including but not limited to marketing campaigns, setting up of events, speaking at events, etc., unless a reasonable notice is provided in advance.